 The initial program is 12 weeks (36 sessions).
 Sessions are scheduled 3 times per week.

 Education covers a variety of topics including heart healthy nutrition, home exercise programs, stretching, cardiac risk factor modification, weight management and care of cardiac symptoms.
 Materials are presented during your exercise sessions.
 A nutrition class is offered monthly by a dietitian.
-You will also gain support from other cardiac patients who are moving towards similar goals.
+You will also gain support from other cardiac patients who are moving toward similar goals.

 Most insurance and Medicare plans cover the initial phase of Cardiac Rehab.
 It is advisable to contact your insurance provider to find out about coverage and applicable co-pays or coinsurance fees.
 Click Here to know what questions you should ask your insurance provider before you start Cardiac Rehab.